Russo-Japanese War: Pre-war negotiations

 When Nicholas replied that he still wanted peace, Wilhelm wrote back in a telegram "You innocent angel!", telling his advisors "This is the language of an innocent angel.
 But not that of a White Tsar!"
 Nevertheless, Tokyo believed that Russia was not serious about seeking a peaceful solution to the dispute.
 On 13 January 1904, Japan proposed a formula by which Manchuria would remain outside Japan's sphere of influence and, reciprocally, Korea outside Russia's.
-On 21 December 1903, the Tarō cabinet voted to go to war against Russia.
+On 21 December 1903, the Katsura cabinet voted to go to war against Russia.

 By 4 February 1904, no formal reply had been received from Saint Petersburg.
 On 6 February the Japanese minister to Russia, Kurino Shin'ichirō, was recalled, and Japan severed diplomatic relations with Russia.

 Potential diplomatic resolution of territorial concerns between Japan and Russia failed; historians have argued that this directly resulted from the actions of Emperor Nicholas II.
 Crucially, Nicholas mismanaged his government.
 Although certain scholars contend that the situation arose from the determination of Nicholas II to use the war against Japan to spark a revival in Russian patriotism, no historical evidence supports this claim.
 The Tsar's advisors did not support the war, foreseeing problems in transporting troops and supplies from European Russia to the East.
 The Tsar himself repeatedly delayed negotiations with the Japanese government as he believed that he was protected by God and the autocracy.
 The Japanese understanding of this can be seen in a telegram from Japanese minister of foreign affairs, Komura, to the minister to Russia, in which he stated: